Big Kap: Career

-In 1995, he was a member of hip hop supergroup The Flip Squad.
+In 1995 he was a member of hip hop supergroup The Flip Squad.
 He was well known for the 1999 album The Tunnel with Funkmaster Flex, named after the New York nightclub where he was a regular DJ.
 He died in Mableton, GA late on February 3, 2016, due to a heart attack.
 He was 45 at the time of his death.
-According to his road manager Ab Traxx, Keith dealt with diabetes, but he did not believe it was what caused his fatal heart attack.
-Keith was previously slated to work on a showcase in Atlanta on the day of his death, shortly after his passing, the event became a memorial for Keith.
+According to his road manager Ab Traxx, Carter had diabetes, which he did not believe was what caused his fatal heart attack.
+Carter was previously scheduled to work on a showcase in Atlanta on the day he died.
+Shortly after his death, the event became a memorial for Carter.

 Big Kap is also well known for a video that went viral in 2011 consisting of Notorious B.I.G. throwing a water bottle at Big Kap during a Summer Jam concert before storming off the stage in 1995.